Water retention or fluid retention can be a pesky and uncomfortable pregnancy symptom.

 Is it normal to have water retention?

-Is it possible to prevent fluid retention during pregnancy?
+Is it possible to prevent pregnancy fluid retention?

-There are a few things you can try to minimise water retention during pregnancy.
+There are a few things you can try to minimize water retention during pregnancy.

 1. Drink more water

 Drinking more liquids can actually help your body to retain less water.
 Staying hydrated is especially important during pregnancy and the WHO recommends pregnant women should drink between two and three liters of water a day.
 And all those extra trips to the loo will come in handy with this next tip…

 2. Take short walks

 Ideally, you’ll walk further than back and forth to the bathroom, but the idea of taking frequent short walks can be beneficial in keeping swollen ankles under control.

 Elevating your legs can help rebalance blood flow – so that means keeping them higher than your heart.
 It’s a great excuse to stack some cushions on the end of the sofa and binge-watch Netflix.
 What’s not to love?

 4. Compress to impress